KDAB/codebrowser/README.md

  -o with the output directory where the generated files will be put

- -b the "build directory" containing the compile_commands.json
+ -b the "build directory" containing the compile_commands.json If this argument
+    is not passed, the compilation arguments can be passed on the command line after  --

  -p (one or more) with project specification.
 That is the name of the project,
     the absolute path of the source code, and the revision separated by colons